-The initial registry specification shall be defined prior to the first Agency Red Book Review, and reviewed with the SANA (and/or SSG) at the earliest possible opportunity.

-Upon request to the SANA the initial registry may be created based on the draft Recommended Standard and placed in the Candidate Registry section of the SANA.

-After approval of the defining document the Area Director should request that the registry be promoted to Approved Registry status.

 DATA CATALOG OR SOURCE LIST REGISTRIES

 Any CCSDS Area may define a new registry that is a catalog or source list, as described in reference [5].

 The Registration Authority for such registries shall be the Area Director or the Area Director’s delegate.